Cyfrin/solidity-by-example.github.io/src/pages/0.5/sol/Gas/index.md

+---
+title: Gas
+version: 0.5.16
+description: Example of gas and gas limit in Solidity
+---

 ### How much `ether` do you need to pay for a transaction?

 You pay `gas spent * gas price` amount of `ether`, where